istresearch/kibana-object-format/.github/pull_request_template.md

 # For the Reviewer
 - [ ] Code review complete
 - [ ] Testing Complete
-- [ ] Quality ORT App Documenetation Updated (your name is in the Validator square for this feature)
+- [ ] Quality ORT App Documentation Updated (your name is in the Validator square for this feature)

 When this is complete, you should approve the PR via github.